Strawberry Glazed Salmon

 - 2 cups fresh strawberries, cored and sliced

 - Kosher salt and freshly ground black pepper, to taste

-Saute shallots in olive oil, and when they start to get soft, add garlic and saute until fragrant.
-Remove from heat.
+- Saute shallots in olive oil, and when they start to get soft, add garlic and saute until fragrant.
+Remove the pan from heat.

 - In a medium saucepan, combine the vinegar, brown sugar, mustard, and strawberries.
 Add the shallots and garlic.

 - Bring the mixture to a boil, stirring occasionally, then reduce and simmer until thickens, about 15 minutes.